github/docs/content/github/setting-up-and-managing-your-github-profile/why-are-my-contributions-not-showing-up-on-my-profile.md

 ---
 title: Why are my contributions not showing up on my profile?
-intro: 'Your profile contributions graph is a record of contributions you''ve made to {% data variables.product.product_name %} repositories.
+intro: 'Your profile contributions graph is a record of contributions you've made to {% data variables.product.product_name %} repositories.
 Contributions are timestamped according to Coordinated Universal Time (UTC) rather than your local time zone.
 Contributions are only counted if they meet certain criteria.
 In some cases, we may need to rebuild your graph in order for contributions to appear.'
 redirect_from:
   - /articles/why-are-my-contributions-not-showing-up-on-my-profile
 versions: